Mavic Pro Review

 One of the biggest draws of the Mavic Pro is its size.
 It is extremely compact and portable, especially when compared to other drones of similar specs and particularly when compared to its main DJI rival – the Phantom 4.

-With a price point of £1,099 it is certainly not cheap, nor is it an impulse purchase – so if DJI are to be successful with this drone they will have to get it bang on point.
+With a mis to high price point it is certainly not cheap, nor is it an impulse purchase – so if DJI are to be successful with this drone they will have to get it bang on point – if budget is an issue then the new Mavic Air might be a great alternative.

 The Mavic Pro boasts a very impressive spec sheet so the question is really whether it stacks up against its promises.
 If it does then it could be game over for the competition this year